mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/quick-start/index.md

     kubectl version --short=true
     ```

 1. To download Konvoy, see the [Download Konvoy](../download) topic for information.
-You will need to download and extract the Konvoy package tarball.
+You will need to download the tarball.

-1. Install with default settings.
+1. Extract the Konvoy package tarball to see the Konvoy application folder.

 1. Verify you have valid **AWS security credentials** to deploy the cluster on AWS.
 This step is not required if you are installing Konvoy on an on-premises environment.
 For information about installing in an on-premises environment, see [Install on-premises](../install/install-onprem).